-Four new Hotkeys
+5.5 Four new Hotkeys

-The Advantage360 features four keys in the middle of the keyboard labeled 1-4 inside of a circle.
-By default, these keys are blan,k, so don't be disappointed if they don't produce any action at first.
-These four keys can be programmed to perform any single key action, mouse click, mac, and a different action can be assigned in each layer.
+The Advantage360 features 4 keys in the middle of the keyboard labeled 1-4 inside of a circle.
+By default these keys are blank so don't be disappointed if they don't produce any action at first.
+These four keys can be programmed to perform any single key action, mouse click, macro, and more.
+And a different action can be assigned in each layer.
 Use them in whatever way you see fit, or simply ignore them.

-Default Layout Map
+5.6 Default Layout Map

 Base Layer